Hafaykon/IT2901-bachelor/README.md

 Installation assumes Python 3.11 or later is installed.
 From the root of the project:
 1. Run `pip install -r requirements.txt` to make sure all required Python dependencies are installed.
 2. Run `cd dashboard`
-3. Run `python manage.py makemigrations`
-4. Run `python manage.py migrate`
+3. Run `python manage.py migrate`
-5. Run `python manage.py runserver`
+4. Run `python manage.py runserver`

-In another terminal:
+In another terminal tab (don't close the previous one):
-5. Run `cd dashboard/frontend`
+1. Run `cd dashboard/frontend`
-6. Run `npm install`, then `npm start`.
-The project will be accessible on the url [http://localhost:3000/](http://localhost:3000/)
+2. Run `npm install`, then `npm start`.

+The project will be accessible on the url [http://localhost:3000/](http://localhost:3000/).
+You can login using the following:
+- Email: `leendert.wienhofen@trondheim.kommune.no`
+  - You can use any of the 9000 user emails in the database, this is simply an example.
+- Password: `defaultpassword`
+  - This is the password for all users.

+- To access Django's browsable API, go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/).
+  - The username is `admin@admin.com` and the password is `admin`.

 Please see the troubleshooting section in the [technical README](dashboard/TECHNICAL_README.md) if you any issues with the installation appear.